Do your friends have to sit on a sheet of dog hair instead of a couch? And all you can do to avoid this inconvenience is vacuum endlessly, is that so?

 Pets are a source of ultimate happiness, but as their parents, we are responsible for their joy which lies in just three things: 1.
 Good Food 2.
 Good Health 3.
 Your Love.
 And having to vacuum just to clean up your dog’s fur is a sign of bad health.

 Although dog shedding is normal, you must keep track of it to be able to differentiate between normal and excessive to take timely preventive measures.
+Proper grooming is one of the best ways to pamper your pet.
 Before we talk about how to minimize your pooch’s shedding, let’s find out the possible causes of it for your better understanding.

 What Causes Abnormal, Excessive Shedding?